Scientific Name

 Origin

-The native range of this species is both North America and South America.
-It grows in sandy soils of granitic and sandstone outcrops at elevations from 3000 to 6000 feet (915 to 1830 m).
+The native range of Portulaca umbraticola extends in both North America and South America.
+It grows in sandy soils of granitic and sandstone outcrops at elevations that range from 3000 to 6000 feet (915 to 1830 m).

 Description

-Portulaca plants tolerate many kinds of soil but prefer sandy, well-drained soil and love full sunlight.
-These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
-Some control methods may be needed to keep Portulacas from becoming invasive in areas they are not wanted.
+Portulaca plants tolerate a wide range of soils but prefer sandy, well-drained soil and thrive in full sunlight.
+These plants are excellent for high heat and drought tolerance and will grow and spread well.
+Some control methods may be necessary to prevent Portulacas from becoming invasive in unwanted areas.
 However, these beautiful plants do spread easily and very well.

-These succulents require no attention at all when growing and flowering.
-However, you should remove them from the garden before Portulacas have a chance to set seeds, as they may take over the garden.
-You do not need to water often for proper Portulaca care.
+These succulents require minimal attention during growth and flowering.
+However, you should remove them from the garden before Portulacas can set seeds, as they may take over the garden.
+You do not need to water Portulaca frequently for proper care.
 The cylindrical foliage of the plants retains moisture very well.
-Thus, regular watering is not needed.
-When they are watered, just a light watering will do, as their root zone is very shallow.
+Thus, regular watering is not required.
+When they are watered, a light watering is sufficient, as their root zone is very shallow.

-The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
+The seeds of Portulacas should be sown on the soil surface after the last spring frost.
 Ideally, these plants should be grown in a sunny part of the garden.
 If starting Portulaca indoors, then start about one and a half months in advance.

 See more at How to Grow and Care for Portulaca.